 Colonoscopy takes an average of 15 – 30 minutes to complete.

-- Abdominal cramps and feeling bloated which normally wears off after one (1) day.
+- Abdominal cramps and feeling bloated which normally wears off in about one (1) day.

 - Loose stools due to the after effects of bowel preparation for one (1) to two (2) days; minor incontinence of stool may occasionally occur.